Anthony15651/Hearthstone-Card-Tracker/README.md

     {% endblock %}

 <h1>API</h1>
 <p>As a bit of a challenge, I wanted to incorporate an API into my project since I had not used one before.
-Being new to APIs, I decided to use one from RapidAPI as I've heard they are beginner friendly. </p>
+Being new to APIs, I decided to use one from RapidAPI as I've heard they are beginner friendly.
+The API itself offered many different functions, but I was most interested in the search function specifically, which pulls up all cards containing a string searched by the user.
+I set this up by providing the user with a search box, appending the user's search to my original URL (which is how the search takes place), and then displaying all results.
+After completing the basic search functionality, I added some code to let users know if their search yeilded no results (the table displays "No Results For [User Search]).</p>

 <h4>API Views:</h4>